backdrop-contrib/flickr/README.md

 Flickr) only for the n most recent.
 Minimum 20, maximum 500.
 If you use cache warming you can set the maximum (see https://drupal.org/node/1576686).

-### Use 'cURL' to determine the image width instead of 'fopen' used by the PHP
+### Use 'cURL' to determine the image width instead of 'fopen' ###
-function 'getimagesize' ###
+Used by the PHP function 'getimagesize'
 Checkbox (default OFF).
 Your server configuration now uses 'fopen' for external resources (used by 'getimagesize'). 'cURL' might be faster.